Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/_index.md

 [EC2 Instance Metadata service(IMDSv1)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html);
  if you're running Kong in an ECS container, the task IAM role will be used, and Kong will fetch the credentials from the [container credential provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html).
-Note that the plugin will firstly tring to fetch from ECS metadata to get the role, and if no ECS metadata related environment variables is available, the plugin falls back on EC2 metadata.
+Note that the plugin will firstly try to fetch from ECS metadata to get the role, and if no ECS metadata related environment variables is available, the plugin falls back on EC2 metadata.

 If you also provide the `aws_assume_role_arn` option, the plugin will try to perform